 • How do I place myself before the Good News of Jesus: like John the Baptist, like the interested people, like the doctors, like the Pharisees or like the simple and poor people?

-• Do my city, my country deserve the warning of Jesus against Capernaum, Chorazion and Bethsaida?
+• Does my city, or my country, deserve the warning of Jesus against Capernaum, Chorazin and Bethsaida?

 5) Concluding Prayer